ssui07/Data-2020-Midterm-Group-8/README.md

 ### Population Size vs. Income
 ![TotalPopMap](/TotalPop.png)

-The region where less people live may have a higher income level.
+The region where more people live may have a lower income level.
 ### Male Percentage vs. Income
 ![MenMap](/Men.png)

-The plot suggests that the amount of male influence the income positively.
+The plot suggests that the amount of male influences the income positively.

 ### White People Percentage vs. Income
 ![WhiteMap](/White.png)

-The regions with more white people tends to earn higher income.
+The regions with more white people tend to earn higher income.

 ### Professional(Management,business,science and arts) Jobs vs. Income
 ![ProfessionalMap](/Professional.png)
-The professional rate has a positive correlation with the income.
+A higher professional rate would slightly increase the income level.

 ## Conclusions & Implications